Bug report #12795

 -of argument to JPEG (in this instance) or change the output extension to TIF.

-#2 Updated by Casper Børgesen almost 5 years ago
+#2 Updated by Casper Børgesen about 5 years ago

 Nyall Dawson wrote: